stripe-contrib/stripe-cli/README.md

 By default, Date/Time stamps are converted automatically to your local machine time.
 No more Epoch/Unix timestamp garbage!

-If you'd prefer to have time Date/Time stamps to be converted to UTC time, set the config option `dates` or `-d` to `utc`.
+If you'd prefer to have time Date/Time stamps converted to UTC time, set the config option `dates` or `-d` to `utc`.
 You can also set it to `unix` to see the original Unix timestamp passed from the API.
 By default, it uses `local`.

 ### Dollars vs. Cents